 Factors to Consider

 First, consider geography.
 What region(s) of the country are you considering?
 Do you prefer schools in cities or college towns?
 Are you including schools in the region where you intend to practice law?
+(70% of attorneys get a job in the state in which they graduate law school.)
 These considerations may seem trivial, but they can have a significant impact on your law school experience and even your employment prospects.
 [Note that geography is not as significant a factor if you are considering law schools ranked in the Top 14 because these schools have strong national reputations.]

 Other important information to consider includes the employment statistics for recent graduates of each school that you are considering.
 The American Bar Association collects and publishes this information at http://employmentsummary.abaquestionnaire.org/.
+You can also see this information presented in a more graphic format by consulting the LST Reports from LawSchoolTransparency.
 Of particular importance are the percentage of recent graduates who are employed as full-time practicing lawyers within 9 months of graduation and, at the other end of the spectrum, the percentage of unemployed graduates who are still seeking employment 9 months after graduation.

 Cost of Attendance